admin-shell-io/aasx-package-explorer/src/AasxPluginPlotting/help/Readme.md

 The first functionality is atually a functionality of the main application AASX Package Explorer but not of the plug-in.
-However, some controlling Qualifier `Animate.Args` could attached to SubmodelElements to animate value e.g. along a sine curve.
+However, some controlling Extension `Animate.Args` could attached to SubmodelElements to animate value e.g. along a sine curve.
 Changes to the value will also send AAS events `UpdateValue`.
 This allows nice mock-ups and helps developing/ debugging a